Guidance

 The auditor concludes that based upon his own experiences and observations there is no intent by EPSRC to exclude or impair neurodivergent people in anyway during meetings and events.

-The commissioning of this neuro-inclusion audit for a range of community engagement workshops and virtual strategic advisory meetings is evidence that EPSRC are keen to ensure that neurodivergent people are fully included, which was also apparent at each workshop and in other conversations with different EPSRC colleagues.
+The commissioning of this neuro-inclusion audit for a range of community engagement workshops and virtual strategic advisory meetings is evidence that EPSRC is keen to ensure that neurodivergent people are fully included, which was also apparent at each workshop and in other conversations with different EPSRC colleagues.

-The elements in direct control or influence of EPSRC are easily corrected in a short time frame.
+The elements in direct control or influence of EPSRC is easily corrected in a short time frame.
 The results are nuanced and are from the lens of all neurodivergent presentations which can vary.
 Individual conversations and tailoring reasonable adjustments will ensure greater neuro-inclusion.

 For more information and contact details please visit Mark Charlesworth’s website.